Navid200/xDrip/docs/Nightscout/PrivateDomain.md

 You can use your private domain instead of a FreeDNS hostname.

 First, set up a FreeDNS hostname following the installation guide.
-After completing installation and having a working setup, enter the following in a [terminal](./Terminal.md).
+After completing installation and having a working setup, enter the following in a [terminal](./Terminal.md), where hostname is your private hostname.

 ```
-sudo certbot --nginx -d private-domain-hostname --redirect --agree-tos --no-eff-email
+sudo certbot --nginx -d hostname --redirect --agree-tos --no-eff-email
 ```

 Then, [reboot](./Restart.md) the server.